bitmakerlabs/generator-bitmaker/README.md

 This generator will help you create a baseline project for your work in the course that will speed up your development time and help you deploy your code to the web.

+## Breaking Change!

+The latest version of the Bitmaker Generator depends on Ruby for Sass compilation.
+This means you must have Ruby and the Sass gem installed on your system for it to work properly.
+This is taken care of if you follow the [Vagrant Installation](#vagrant-installation) steps below.

 ## PRE-FLIGHT: THE COMMAND LINE INTERFACE